Deltares/hydromt_delwaq/docs/user_guide/generic_delwaq_EM_prepare.rst

 - B9: Model output
 - B10: Statistical output

-With hydroMT, different files were prepared containing information that can be directly linked and included in this input file.
+With HydroMT, different files were prepared containing information that can be directly linked and included in this input file.
 These are:

 - The different files in the *config* folder: each filename has a prefix containing the block number it should be inserted in (ex: B1_timestamp.inc).
 - Emission and other grid data stored in *staticdata* folder